jit.lcd

 Arguments

-Sets the pen size to be used subsequent drawing operations.
-The pen size is set with a single integer argument.
+Sets the pen size to be used in subsequent drawing operations.
+The pen size is set with two integer arguments, though the second argument is not supported due to differences in QuickDraw emulation.

 readpict